lrspeiser/DensityDependentMetricModel/README.md

 ## 2. The RAR‑Gated Gravity Model

-In RAR‑gated gravity, the departure from Newton’s law is governed by an interpolating “gating” function that depends on the local gravitational acceleration (and/or local mass distribution).
+In RAR‑gated gravity, the departure from Newton’s law is governed by an interpolating "gating" function that depends on the local gravitational acceleration (and/or local mass distribution).
 Conceptually, one can think of the model as modifying the effective gravitational constant or the relationship between the matter distribution and the curvature of spacetime, such that:

 - **High‑acceleration limit** ($g\gg a_0$) — The gate suppresses modifications, restoring Newton/GR and passing Solar‑System tests.
 - **Low‑acceleration limit** ($g\ll a_0$) — The gate enhances the effective force in a way tuned to reproduce the RAR (and hence the BTFR).